tintin10q/headless-henk/README.md

 reddit_uri_wss = 'wss://gql-realtime-2.reddit.com/query'
 canvas_indexes = ["0", "1", "2", "3", "4", "5"]  # Canvas indexes to download, Toml has no null we use 'None'
-stats = false   # Wether to subscribe to stats updates from chief
+stats = false   # Wether to subscribe to stats updates from chief pingpong = false   # Whether the client should show ping and pong messages.
 ```

 > Note that in the toml file the `canvas_indexes` are all strings.
 In the env var this different and it is a json array